Gallipolis, Ohio: History

 Gallipolis was first settled by Europeans in 1790: "The French 500" were a group of French aristocrats, merchants, and artisans who were fleeing the violence and disruption of the French Revolution.
 They were led by Count Jean-Joseph de Barth, an Alsatian member of the French National Assembly.
-It is the second city to be founded in the newly organized Northwest Territory of the United States.
+It was the second city to be founded in the newly organized Northwest Territory of the United States.
 It is known as "The Old French City" because of this beginning.

 This was a time of rampant land speculation in the Northwest Territory, recently opened for settlement after it was organized following the Northwest Indian Wars.
 The French had worked with the Scioto Company, a purported land development company registered in Paris in 1789, paying its agents for land along the Ohio River.
 They sailed to the United States on several ships, most to Alexandria, Virginia, outside Washington, DC.
 From there they traveled over land and by the Ohio River to reach Gallipolis.
 The French were city people and were taken aback by the undeveloped frontier they encountered.

 When they arrived at the Gallipolis area, they learned their deeds of land were worthless.
 The Scioto Company did not own the land, for which the Ohio Company had an option for development.
 They survived somehow, building cabins close together in what is now City Park, with a defensive palisade and bastions.
-In 1795 President George Washington's administration granted the settlers free land in the French Grant in southwest present-day Scioto County, Ohio.
+In 1795, President George Washington's administration granted the settlers free land in the French Grant in southwest present-day Scioto County, Ohio.
 Under the terms of this grant, settlers had to live on the land for 5 years and show cultivation to become owners.
 Settlers who chose to stay in Gallipolis had to pay again for their plots, this time to the Ohio Company.
 Most either sold their land in the French Grant or arranged to have tenants farm it.

 The name Gallipolis is a construct of the Greek or Latin prefix "Galli-" and the Greek suffix "-polis", meaning "city of the French".
 A US post office called Gallipolis began operating there in 1794.

 On November 30, 1893, the state-run Asylum for Epileptics and Epileptic Insane opened.
 Later it would become the Gallipolis Developmental Center, which is still operational today serving 52 patients with developmental disabilities in the Appalachian Ohio region.

 On December 15, 1967, the Silver Bridge, connecting Gallipolis to Point Pleasant, West Virginia, across the Ohio River, collapsed under the weight of rush-hour traffic, resulting in the deaths of 46 people.
 It had been built in 1928, and analysis showed that the bridge was carrying much heavier loads than it had originally been designed for and had been poorly maintained.
 It was replaced by the Silver Memorial Bridge, completed in 1969.
+When the population dropped below 5,000, Gallipolis lost its city status and was classified as a village under state law.
+It continues to operate its government under its existing city charter.